Why do business in the UAE?23 Oct 2018

 An economy with ambition

 To catalyse growth within specific industries, the UAE Cabinet has introduced a number of incentives.
 For example, in May 2018 the Cabinet announced that foreign investors and professionals in medical, scientific, research and technical fields, will be eligible for residency permits with a validity of up to ten years (up from the current two to three years).
-Moreover, foreign investors will be allowed 100 per cent ownership in some specific onshore business sectors.
+Moreover, foreign investors will be allowed 100 per cent ownership in some specific onshore business sectors (with that likely to spread in the coming year).
 This incentivised push to attract foreign business is further aided by 2020's World Expo in Dubai.

 A 'festival of human ingenuity', the Expo intends to showcase and explore what is possible when new ideas and people connect.
 It is expected to draw in millions of visitors throughout the year and boost private consumption and services exports.
 This drive for business innovation is embodied by the UAE's small and medium-sized enterprises (SME) population.

 SMEs represent 95% of the UAE's enterprise population, and there is a large swathe of FinTech companies making use of the area's tax efficiencies.
 In 2017 alone, the number of Fortune Global 500 technology companies that had a presence within the Middle East and Africa increased by 33%.
 The existence of tax efficiencies, most notably in dedicated areas such as free zones, embodies the government’s dedication to providing a business-friendly platform for the world’s most innovative start-ups.

 The UAE’s glut of hydrocarbon resources previously obscured the need for prevalent taxation.
 Although the introduction of 5% VAT in 2018 in response to the low oil prices of 2014-16 contests this, many of the free zones and mainland businesses are completely exempt from tax.